 Problem Set 1

-Please turn in your (LATEX'ed) solutions at the beginning of class on Wednesday, January 22.
-Remember that if you work with others, you should please turn in a single writeup.
+Please turn in your solutions at the beginning of class on Thursday, January 26, 2012.
+Remember that if you work with someone on a solution to any problem, you should please turn in a single solution for it.